Pediatric & Adult Craniofacial Fellowship

 7. Facial Feminization & Migrane Surgery (Kassis)

-In addition, there are ample opportunities for congenital and traumatic pediatric hand surgery, gender-affirming surgery as well as migraine surgery (AlKassis), Facial Aesthetic Surgery (PerdikisConnorVucovich), Oral Maxillofacial Surgery & TMJ reconstruction (Kolokythas, McKenna), Oculoplastic Surgery (MawnSobelBaharimi) and Pediatric Otolaryngology-HNS (BelcherPhillips)
+In addition ample opportunities for congenital and traumatic pediatric hand surgery, gender-affirming surgery as well as migraine surgery (Assi), Facial Aesthetic Surgery (Assi, PerdikisConnorVucovich), Adult Oral Maxillofacial Surgery & TMJ reconstruction (Golinko, Pontell, Kolokythas, Lin, McKenna), Oculoplastic Surgery (MawnSobelBaharimi) and Pediatric Otolaryngology-HNS (BelcherPhillips)

 The fellow will have a high level of graduated autonomy and could function as an instructor for adult trauma and reconstructive cases.
 The fellow will be an integral part of the multidisciplinary cleft and craniofacial team.
 The fellow will also have the opportunity for an independent adult craniofacial clinic based on PD discretion.
 By the end of the fellowship the fellow will have the skillset to assemble and run a team of their own.
 The fellow will also be welcome to join on any international humanitarian trips which the faculty may be participating in during their year of training.

 Unique to the program is the ability of the fellow to mold their experience based on interest and job requirements as the year progresses.
-The fellow will enjoy the additional unique opportunity to take advantage of immersion in the free -standing children’s hospital but have the opportunity to follow congenital patients in the adult hospital.
+The fellow will enjoy the additional unique opportunity to take advantage of immersion in the free-standing children’s hospital but have the opportunity to follow congenital patients at Vanderbilt University Hospital.

-Vanderbilt University Medical Center is located in the metro Nashville, TN area and is a level 1 trauma center as well as the quaternary referral center for the region .
-The hospital has over 1100 beds with more than 53,000 surgeries performed annually.
+Vanderbilt University Medical Center is located in the metro Nashville area and is a Level I trauma center as well as the quaternary referral center for the region.
+The hospital has over 1,100 beds with more than 53,000 surgeries performed annually.

-Monroe Carrell Jr Children’s Hospital at Vanderbilt was ranked the #1 Hospital in the Southeast region for the 2nd year in a row in the US News & World Report rankings.
-The hospital has 343 total beds, 119 NICU level 4 beds with over 16,000 surgeries being performed annually in main campus OR’s.
+Monroe Carell Jr. Children's Hospital at Vanderbilt is consistently ranked as a top children's hospital by U.S. News & World Report.
+The hospital has 343 total beds and 119 NICU level 4 beds, with over 16,000 surgeries performed annually.
 The hospital houses the Cleft and Craniofacial Program.
-It is on the same campus and is physically connected to the adult hospital.
+It is physically connected to the Vanderbilt University Hospital.

 Research Resources